Nithishma123/Online-Video-Streaming/webserver/README.md

--- Create a trigger for monthly subscriber updates CREATE TRIGGER update_subscription_status_monthly AFTER INSERT OR UPDATE ON MONTHLY_SUBSCRIBER
-FOR EACH ROW
+-- Create a trigger for monthly subscriber updates CREATE TRIGGER update_subscription_status_monthly AFTER INSERT OR UPDATE OR DELETE ON MONTHLY_SUBSCRIBER FOR EACH ROW
 EXECUTE FUNCTION update_subscription_status();

 -- Create a trigger for annual subscriber updates CREATE TRIGGER update_subscription_status_annual
-AFTER INSERT OR UPDATE ON ANNUAL_SUBSCRIBER
-FOR EACH ROW
+AFTER INSERT OR UPDATE OR DELETE ON ANNUAL_SUBSCRIBER FOR EACH ROW
 EXECUTE FUNCTION update_subscription_status();
 ```